pcafrica/advanced_programming_2023-2024/lectures/06/06-c++_stl.md

 # A list of other interesting algorithms (1/2)

-- `for_each`: Apply a function to a range.
+- `std::for_each`: Apply a function to a range.
-- `find_if`: Find the first element satisfying a predicate.
+- `std::find_if`: Find the first element satisfying a predicate.
-- `count`: Count appearances of a value in a range.
+- `std::count`: Count appearances of a value in a range.
-- `count_if`: Return the number of elements in a range satisfying a predicate.
+- `std::count_if`: Return the number of elements in a range satisfying a predicate.
-- `replace`: Replace a value.
+- `std::replace`: Replace a value.
-- `replace_if`: Replace values in a range satisfying a predicate.
+- `std::replace_if`: Replace values in a range satisfying a predicate.
-- `replace_copy`: Copy a range while replacing values.
+- `std::replace_copy`: Copy a range while replacing values.
-- `replace_copy_if`: Copy a range, replacing values satisfying a predicate.
+- `std::replace_copy_if`: Copy a range, replacing values satisfying a predicate.
-- `fill`: Fill a range with a value.
+- `std::fill`: Fill a range with a value.
-- `fill_n`: Fill `n` elements with a value.
+- `std::fill_n`: Fill `n` elements with a value.
-- `generate`: Generate values according to a given unary function.
+- `std::generate`: Generate values according to a given unary function.

 ---

 # A list of other interesting algorithms (2/2)

-- `remove_if`: Remove elements satisfying a predicate.
+- `std::remove_if`: Remove elements satisfying a predicate.
-- `remove_copy`: Remove values and copy them to another range.
+- `std::remove_copy`: Remove values and copy them to another range.
-- `remove_copy_if`: Remove elements satisfying a predicate and copy.
+- `std::remove_copy_if`: Remove elements satisfying a predicate and copy.
-- `unique`: Remove consecutive duplicates.
+- `std::unique`: Remove consecutive duplicates.
-- `random_shuffle`: Rearrange elements in a range randomly.
+- `std::random_shuffle`: Rearrange elements in a range randomly.
-- `partition`: Partition a range into two.
+- `std::partition`: Partition a range into two.
 - Operations on sorted ranges, such as union, intersection, etc.

 Full list [here](https://en.cppreference.com/w/cpp/algorithm) and [here](https://en.cppreference.com/w/cpp/numeric) for numerical functions and algorithms.